resteex0/yarex/README.md

     $a and not $b

 Where possible try and use 2-3 groups of conditions in order to avoid generating false positives and to also create a reliable rule.</code>

+## project mains issue and bugs

+1- the resteex generator genrate sometimes uniq yara rules but have more than 100 variable of $strings ; we conduct on this issue to fixed in futre , but the rule useful when scanning locally because yara engine accpet at maxiumu 1000 variable of $strings and our rules under this , this issue realted to https://otx.alienvault.com uploading and running . pleaes if anyone have vision for solving please follow and connect by CONTRIBUTING.md instructions .

 ## THANX to